postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-environments_and_environment_templates.md

 ![](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59051870.png)

-Within the private documentation view, all of your environments and environment templates will be available to you along with environment templates shared in your Team Library
+Within the private documentation view, all of your environments and environment templates will be available to you along with environment templates shared in your Team Library.

 ### Environments in public documentation